SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

       # default: ""
       node_from_env_var: <env_var>

-    # When set to true, fields such as `daemonSetName`, `replicaSetName`, `service`, etc.
+    # When set to true, fields such as `k8s.daemonset.name`, `k8s.replicaset.name`, `k8s.service.name`, etc.
     # can be extracted, though it requires fetching additional data to traverse the `owner` relationship.
-    # See the "Extract" section for more information on which tags require the flag to be enabled.
+    # See the "Extracting metadata" section for more information on which tags require the flag to be enabled.
     # default: false
     owner_lookup_enabled: {true, false}